Jitses/FinalMinorProject/design.md

 Technical component: D3 sunburst

 The sunburst will be positioned below the map.
-When clicked on a country, the page scrolls down to the sunburst and opens the data of the particular country.
-Jquery can be used to do this (https://stackoverflow.com/questions/18071046/smooth-scroll-to-specific-div-on-click).
+When clicked on a country, text appear at the bottom of the page "Sunburst updated".
+A user has to scroll down to see the sunburst with the data opened of the particular country.
+Jquery can be used to do this.

 Data used: https://en.wikipedia.org/wiki/List_of_battles_by_casualties